zzy224/FaceRSA/README.md

 $ pip install pyyaml
 ```
 ### Pretrained Model
-Please download the pre-trained model from the following link.
+Please download the pre-trained model from the following link, and place it under `./model`.
 | Path | Description
 | :--- | :----------
 |[FaceRSA]()  | Our pre-trained FaceRSA model.